LowTechCoder/rpi4-retroarch-guide/README.md

 We could just exit RetroArch to save settings, but lets make sure the global file gets saved after making these changes.

-Main Menu > Save Current Configuration
+Main Menu > Configuration File > Save Current Configuration

 After turning Run-Ahead on globally, you'll need to turn it off for any console that can't handle it.
 We'll use the Playstation as an example, and out of all the cores I use, this is the only one I need to turn off.
 This is also a good lesson on how to set settings for a single core, that will override the global settings you may set.